Beer flows as overcrowded Oktoberfest opens in Munich

 Mayor Dieter Reiter inserted the tap in the first keg with two blows of a hammer and the cry of "O'zapt is" — "it's tapped."
 As tradition demands, he handed the first mug to Bavarian governor Markus Soeder.

-Even before the waitresses started bringing the one-liter (two-pint) beer mugs to their customers at noontime, the festival grounds were so overcrowded that security guards allowed entry only for people with reservations in one of the beer tents.
+Even before the waitresses started bringing the one-liter (two-pint) beer mugs to customers at noon, the festival grounds were so overcrowded that security guards allowed entry only for people with reservations in one of the beer tents.

 Revelers — many women in colorful dirndl dresses and men in traditional Bavarian lederhosen — started lining up in front of the gates before dawn to get inside.